 Turn Your Well Water Into Swell Water with Culligan Water

 Hard water is an all-too-common source of irritation for municipal and well water users alike.
-Dry, irritated skin and brittle hair are just the beginning; hard water can cause problems for your home, too — and these take plenty of time and money to fix.
+Dry, irritated skin and brittle hair are just the beginning; hard water can cause problems for your home, too — and these hard water stains take plenty of time and money to fix.

 Of course, there’s plenty more to the hard water story.
-Here’s what you need to know about hard water and how to remove hard water stains.
+Here’s what you need to know about this problem and how to remove the mineral deposits and water stains it leaves behind.

 Hard water is caused by a mineral buildup.
 Calcium and magnesium, the two biggest culprits, are part of the natural environment — which means they can be picked up while your water travels from the source to your tap.
 The more mineral content is present in your water, the higher the hardness level.

 Because mineral levels vary depending on the geography of a given location, water hardness may differ depending on where you live.
 However, since hard water is a widespread problem throughout the U.S. and Canada, it’s likely that you’ll run into it at one point or another.
 That’s true whether you have water from a municipal source or from a private or community well, because just about any water has a potential for mineral contact.
 That being said, well water users often notice higher hardness levels.

-The good news is that, although hard water might have an unpleasant taste, it’s safe to drink.
-You might spot its effects when you bathe or wash your hands with it, as hard water can cause irritated skin and dry hair.
+The good news is that, although hard water can cause a lot of issues, it’s safe to drink.
+You may spot its effects when you bathe or wash your hands with it, as hard water can cause irritated skin and dry hair.
 However, the biggest negative impact is often on your home.

 Why?
 When hard water evaporates, it leaves mineral deposits behind.
 These deposits have many names — limescale, hard water spots, mineral buildup — but they’re all hard water stains.
-It’s not dangerous to touch or live near these stains, but they can cause many problems for your home, including:
+It’s not dangerous to touch or live near these stains, but they can cause many problems for your home.